D Ian Allen

 Ian joined Albert Park after leaving school at end of 1955 and rowed junior races during remainder of that season.
 He rowed in one senior 8 race in composite crew stroked by Neville Howell.

-Selection system for 1956 Olympics was the winner of the eight and scull at the Interstate Championships.
-Other selection were based on test races to be held in September at Ballarat.
+The winners of the eight and scull at the Interstate Championships in May were selected for the Olympics and other selections were based on test races to be held in September at Ballarat.
 The expectation was that defeated state eights would be broken up and compete in the other boat classes.

 Ian tells the story of the selection of his four as follows: Three junior rowers at Albert Park decided to try for selection in a coxed four.
 Kevin McMahon (aged 17), Reg Libbis (aged 23), and myself (aged 18).
 Fred (Mick) Easton had coached the junior crews at Albert Park and was coach.
 Mick was 70 and had rowed for Tasmania in early 1900s and was a regular coach at Albert Park.
 We had to find a fourth rower for the bow seat and asked a number of people.
 Eventually Gordon Cowie (Corio Bay member but working in Melbourne and rowing with Hawthorn) was suggested and agreed.
 We also needed a cox and John Jenkinson from Yarra Yarra (age 14) agreed to join the crew.
 We rowed from the Yarra Yarra club for longer rows on the river than would be possible on Albert Park Lake, and wanted to be dark horses in the test race.
 We trained on the Lower Yarra and when near the sheds rowed badly so no one would expect us to be serious rivals.
 Two weeks before the test races at Ballarat there were practice races on the Yarra.
 We unexpectedly won the coxed four beating a State 4 that had been selected and a strong crew from MUBC.
+A chapter in Bob Duncan’s book titled “Where the Hell Did They Come From” describes this unexpected success.
 Selection races were held at Ballarat and we won heat, semi-final and final and were selected.
-The coach of the coxed 4 was to be nominal coach of crews other than the eight so Mick was nominally coach for the team.
-In all these races we had fast starts and led fairly comfortably from the start which in addition to our inexperience led to problems at the Olympics because we had no experience in coming from behind.
+The coach of the coxed 4 was to be recognized as coach of crews other than the eight so Mick was nominally coach for the team.

 Ian described his Olympic racing in the following clear terms: In the Olympics we rowed against US in the heat and several other crews.
 First and second went on to the semi-final and we simply rowed beside the US without worrying about place.
-They won but it wasn’t really a race.
+They won narrowly but it wasn’t really a race.
 In the Semi we did our normal fast start but were a length behind a crew from Italy.
 We couldn’t catch them and came second.
 This was the only time another crew had been faster than us at the start.
 That qualified us for the final but we spent a lot of time thinking about tactics.
 Should we try for a win or for a place, but eventually decided to go all out for a win.
-We started rating 48 which was considerably higher rating than we had ever done in training or in any races.
-We led for the first 1000 but eventually Italy got past us.
-The fast start had probably been too much for us and we were passed at 1500 by Sweden.
+We sprinted from the start rating 48 which was considerably higher rating than we had ever done before but couldn’t sustain the pace.
+We led for the first 1000 meters but eventually Italy got past us.
+The fast start had been too much for us and we were passed at 1500 by Sweden.
 At the end we were announced as third, but were moved to fourth after a photograph.
 So no medal.

-Rowed with Albert Park for 1957 but transferred to Yarra Yarra in the 1957-1958 season.
-Rowed in various races in pairs, fours and eights but had problems getting cramps in left leg, possibly due to minor childhood minor polio episode.
-This meant that didn’t try for selection for Empire Games in Cardiff in 1958 or Rome Olympics in 1960.
-I pulled out of rowing in 1958 but did some more rowing with Yarra Yarra in 1961 and 1962.
-Went overseas to US in 1967 for post graduate study at Berkeley and later University appointments at Simon Fraser in British Columbia.
-Returned to Victoria in 1979.
+Ian transferred to Yarra Yarra in the 1957-1958 season.
+He rowed in various races in pairs, fours and eights but had problems getting cramps in left leg, possibly due to a minor childhood minor polio episode.
+He withdrew from trials for the 1958 Empire Games in Cardiff and ceased serious rowing though he did some more rowing with Yarra Yarra in 1961 and 1962.

 Racing successfully in 2004 at the Australian Masters Championships with Banks - Ian in the three seat